Metal Forging vs. Metal Casting

 Metal forging and metal casting are the two most reliable and versatile methods for manufacturing metal parts and components for industrial, or heavy-duty applications.
 In many cases, the same part could be created using either metal casting or metal forging with roughly equal results.
 However, the two cannot be interchanged without significant revisions to part designs.
 Additionally, pricing can vary greatly from project to project; neither process will consistently be the more affordable option.

 So, which method is better for your specific needs?
-Are there advantages to using casting over forging, or vice versa?
+Are there advantages to using offshore metal forging vs. casting, or vice versa?

-Sun Fast International provides services for metal castings, steel forgings and aluminum forgings.
-We can also offer unique insights into all three processes.
-We will help you determine which method will work the best for your project requirement needs and find the right outsource manufacturing solution for your project.
+Sun Fast International provides services for metal castings, steel forgings and aluminum forgings and can also offer unique insights into all three processes.
+Our experts will help you determine which method will work the best for your project requirement needs and find the right outsource manufacturing solution for your project.

 What are Custom Metal Castings?